xArm-Developer/xarm_ros/ReadMe.md

 &ensp;&ensp; If error code is non-zero, please refer to user manual for the cause of error, the "/xarm/clear_err" service can still be used to clear the error code of xArm Gripper.

 ##### 2. Gripper action:
 &ensp;&ensp; The xArm gripper move action is defined in [Move.action](/xarm_gripper/action/Move.action).
 The goal consists of target pulse position and the pulse speed.
-By setting true of "**use_gripper_action**" argument in xarm_bringup/launch/xarm7_server.launch, the action server will be started.
+By setting "true" of "**use_gripper_action**" argument in xarm_bringup/launch/xarm7_server.launch, the action server will be started.
 Gripper action can be called by:
 ```bash
 $ rostopic pub -1 /xarm/gripper_move/goal xarm_gripper/MoveActionGoal "header:
   seq: 0